Close Menu

 Conclusion

 Triple net, gross lease, and modified gross lease are useful labels, but they aren't enough.
 The real answer is always inside the lease.
 Before signing, review CAM definitions, tax pass throughs, insurance obligations, HVAC duties, repair clauses, base year language, and audit rights.
 Tenants should ask for the right to review actual CAM expenses.
 Landlords should define costs clearly to avoid disputes.
-The best lease in 2026 isn't always the one with the lowest rent.
+The best lease isn't always the one with the lowest rent.
 It’s the one with the clearest responsibilities and the most realistic total cost.

 Related Articles